johnnyzhang03/SmartVis/README.md

-# jupyterlab_auto-data-analysis
+# SmartVis

 A JupyterLab extension.

 ## Features
+- Upload a file and python code for data visualization will be generated automatically based on the file.
 - Code error detection and fix
-- Code explannation
-- Upload a file and code cells for analysis and visualization will be generated automatically.

 ## Requirements